fabriceci/Godot-Physics-Tests/README.md

 In a manual, multi-monitor test, you can set this boolean in the second parameter of `add_sub_test`, example: `add_sub_test(p_name: String, p_expected_to_fail := false)`

+#### Physics engine other than GodotPhysics

+If you wish to use the project to test/find regressions on another physics engine, it may happen that a test/feature cannot be implemented for that engine.

+You can indicate this:
+- in a single monitor test: by inserting the engine name in the array `engine_expected_to_fail`
+- in a multi-test, by calling the `add_test_engine_expected_to_fail(Array[String])` method

 ## Tips

 ### Constants